shahariaazam/personal-blog/_posts/2010-03-16-transfer-server-files-to-another-server-by-rsync.md

 To copy files from a server to another server is not a complex task anymore.
 This blog post will give you a solid and a very easy steps to accomplish this hard task so much easily.
 To transfer your files from source server to destination server you must have to enable **ssh** in both server.
 If you haven't, then you can [read it](https://help.ubuntu.com/community/SSH/OpenSSH/Configuring) to enable ssh for your server.

 We will do all this copy/paste things with [rsync](http://www.samba.org/rsync/). rSync is really a super useful stuff in this types of case.
 To write this post I used Ubuntu 13.04 server as my OS.
-So I think it will work on most *nix OS.
+So I think it will work on most **unix** OS.

 So just you have to install rsynch on your source server and desination server by typing the following command: